-Calculate the amount of allowable deductions you can claim this year adjusting for excess deductions.
+Calculate the amount of allowable deductions you can claim this year, adjusting for excess deductions.
 Write the total residential rental deductions claimed this year in Box 15D.
 This should equate to Box 15B plus Box 15C less the amount of excess deductions for each property and/or property portfolio calculations shown in Box 15F.

-The amount cannot exceed total residential income at Box 19A, unless there was a taxable sale/disposal of a rental property.
+The amount cannot exceed total residential income at Box 15A, unless there was a taxable sale/disposal of a rental property.

 Combine the net income results (after adjusting for any excess deductions) for each property and or property portfolio calculations in Box 15E.
 Your total Net residential income in Box 15E cannot be a loss, unless the rental property or all the properties in the portfolio have been disposed of as taxable sales.
-Any losses are counted as zero unless the loss is the results of either:
+Any losses are counted as zero unless the loss is the result of either:

-- excess deductions released as the result of the taxable disposal of the rental property or all portfolio properties. - claimable interest paid on your investment in a residential land-rich entity.
+- excess deductions released as the result of either a taxable disposal of a property held on the property-byproperty basis, or a taxable disposal of all properties or the last property held in a portfolio, or - claimable interest paid on your investment in a residential land-rich entity.
 Refer to the Rental income -IR264 guide.